19 Healthy Fats: Everything you need to know about fats

 Types of fats

 Fat is divided into saturated fats and unsaturated fats.
-Though all fats are classified into these categories, it is important to remember that all fat-based foods contain a combination of different types of fat, but are classified by the type of fat they contain the most of.
+Though all fats are classified into these categories, it is important to remember that all fat-based foods contain a combination of different types of fat, but are classified by the type of fat they contain the most.
 The difference could be in their bond structure.

 - Saturated fats